MikeDigitize/JSFundamentals/README.md

 ### [[Prototype]]

-Things can become a little confusing regarding JavaScript's inheritance model when you discover that it is not the explicit property <code>prototype</code> property found on functions that facilitates prototypal inheritance.
-Whilst objects that are instances of constructors inherit from their <code>prototype</code> property, all objects also have an internal property that points to their constructor's <code>prototype</code>, a property that is also called, confusingly, prototype, but written in the ECMAScript spec as [[Prototype]].
-You'll see this internal prototype property written in script as <code>\__proto__</code> or referred to as the "dunder" prototype.
-The way to differentiate between the two is to think of the <code>prototype</code> property as used to create new objects, whilst the dunder proto is used to lookup properties in the prototype chain.
+Things can become a little confusing regarding JavaScript's inheritance model when you discover that it is not the explicit property <code>prototype</code> property found on functions is not the only property using that name in JavaScript's prototypal inheritance model.
+Objects that are instances of constructors inherit from the constructor's <code>prototype</code> property and all objects also have an internal property that points to their constructor's <code>prototype</code>, a property that is also called, confusingly, prototype, but written in the ECMAScript spec as [[Prototype]].
+This property is aliased in script as <code>\__proto__</code> and referred to as the "dunder" prototype.
+The way to differentiate between the two is to think of a function's <code>prototype</code> property as the one used to create new objects, whilst the dunder proto is a property on objects used to lookup properties in the prototype chain.

 ```javascript
 var Foo = function(){}